 Specifies a header to be written first on the log file.
-If the log is a wrap log, the item Head is written first in each new file.
-Head is to be a term if the format is internal, otherwise a sequence of bytes.
+If the log is a wrap or rotate log, the item Head is written first in each new file.
+Head is to be a term if the format is internal, otherwise an iodata().
 Defaults to none, which means that no header is written first on the file.